Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 If one only cares about the (graded) dimension of $H_{G}(M_3)$, then one can look at the partition function on $M_3\times S^1$.
 As this is an integer when defined, it cannot depend on $\tau$, and one must have

 Note that this is in line with a conjecture of David Jordan on the dimension of the skein module of $M_3$ \cite{jordan2023langlands}, which is closely related to $H^B_G(M_3)$ with the Marcus (aka GL) twist, although it is expected that the Hilbert space of the physical theory is actually always infinite dimensional \cite{Gukov:2022cxv}.
+See \cite{Pei:2026lnl} for a recent study on the relation between skein modules and the Hilbert space of the gauge theory.

 Even when the Hilbert space is infinite dimensional, one still has a canonical isomorphism,

 as this is the Hilbert space of the 6d theory on the same five-manifold with the same choice of polarization, but just described in different basis.
 Of course the interpretation of the same $B$ in the two low-energy gauge-theory descriptions on the two sides are different and are related by electro-magnetic duality.
 See \cite[Sec.~7]{kapustin2007electric} for more detailed discussion on this aspect.